IBM-Cloud/ansible-collection-ibm/docs/ibm_resource_instance_info.rst

   resource_group_id (False, str, None)
     The id of the resource group in which the instance is present

+  service (False, str, None)
+    The service type of the instance

   iaas_classic_username (False, any, None)